-This plan applies to all land within the local government area as shown on the Map 2.1 of the section 7.11 plan.
+This plan applies to all land within the local government area as shown on the Map 2.1 of the section 94 plan.

-This development contributions plan applies to all non residential development including commercial, retail and other employment based development, or non residential development or subdivision, including mixed use that would create a demand for public amenities and services where the proposed cost of carrying out the development is greater than \$100,000.
+This development contributions plan applies to all non residential development consent and applications for complying development certificates under Part 4 of the Environmental Planning and Assessment Act 1979 for Commercial, Retail and other Employment based Development, or non residential development or subdivision, including mixed use that would create a demand for public amenities and services where the proposed cost of carrying out the development is greater than \$100,000.